 - 1% instant buy and sell fees are expensive in the market

 - Coinspot Exchange lacks trading volume and liquidity

 - Advanced orders and recurring buys incur a higher 1% fee

-Binance is a well-known and respected exchange for trading cryptocurrencies that features over 600 coins across 1,634 trading pairs.
+Binance is well-known and one of the best crypto exchanges for Australians which features over 600 coins across 1,634 trading pairs.
 The exchange is available for traders globally including Australia to provide a robust and reliable trading environment with its powerful charting and trading engine.
 Binance Australia, a subsidiary of the company has a local office within the country and accepts direct AUD deposits and withdrawals using local banks.
 There are certain limitations with Binance Australia, however, the exchange uses the same innovative technology, advanced trading terminal and security features that have become industry-leading.